Review - 'Jurassic World: The Fallen Kingdom'

 Jurassic World: The Fallen Kingdom truly baffled me throughout its two-hour run time as it continued to top itself in just how dumb it could be.
 It's utterly perplexing.
 For one, this movie is sort of a remake of The Lost World: Jurassic Park in the sense that it's about a group of people journeying back to the now-overrun and dilapidated Jurassic World amusement park on Isla Nublar to save a bunch of dinosaurs from extinction before a massive volcano engulfs the entire island with deadly lava and ash.
 Of course things don't go smoothly.
 Have we learned nothing from the past four films?
 Nope.

-I will say that the volcano segment which occupies the first third of the film is bad, but sometimes fun.
-I mean, no matter how poor your movie is, seeing dinosaurs on the big screen always wins you a few points in the end.
-It's in the latter two thirds of the movie where things truly collapse into a confusing, stupid mish-mash that is hardly coherent.
+I will say that the volcano segment which occupies the first third of the film is bad, but not without its scant pleasures.
+No matter how poor your movie is, seeing dinosaurs on the big screen always wins you a few points in the end.
+It's in the latter two thirds of the movie where things truly collapse into a confusing mish-mash that is hardly coherent.
 I feel terrible for director J.A.
 Bayona, who is clearly trying to make the best of the horrible script he's been saddled with.
 This is so far from the plausibility of even the previous Jurassic World that you basically have to divorce yourself from everything that came before to even begin to enjoy this film.

 This film is also filled to the brim with an insane amount of shameless references to the original two Jurassic Park films, and it's not even done in a tasteful way.
 The moment happens and instead of playing it off naturally like, say, Star Wars: The Force Awakens did, it pauses for effect.
 Did the filmmakers seriously think audiences are so dumb that they wouldn't recognize these moments?
 These audience members are the same people that recognized a certain Arrested Development character in the background of a very brief scene in Avengers: Infinity War.